Architecture

 The infrastructure-live-root

-repository is the root of your infrastructure.
-It's provisioned using the infrastructure-live-root-template.
+repository serves as the root of your infrastructure and is provisioned using the infrastructure-live-root-template template repository.

-This repository is where you'll manage sensitive resources like the Landing Zone and Organization services for AWS.
-This repository is typically only given access to a small number of trusted users in your organization.
+This repository is where you manage sensitive resources such as the Landing Zone and Organization services for AWS.
+Typically, access to this repository is restricted to a small group of trusted users.

-All of the other infrastructure that is managed using Gruntwork software will ultimately rely on something managed in this repository to function.
+All other infrastructure managed with Gruntwork software ultimately depends on resources configured in this repository.

 Workflows